|People Who Have Joined Forces Again Wadizas 'Official Partners'

 These are Woo Chang-sung, CEO of Giver—who started as a project developer Wadizand is now an official partner— and Park Sang-hwan, CEO of Track03.

-Today, we’ve left our familiar surroundings, but we’re still here with Wadizto support makers’ growth,
+Today, we’ve left our familiar surroundings, but we’re still here with Wadizto support makers’ growth and

-Let me tell you the story of two people who are making their funding campaign a success 😊
+Let me tell you the story of two people who are on their way to a successful funding campaign 😊

 📌 Wadiz Terms You Should Know in Advance